madskristensen/Miniblog.Core/README.md

-# Blog engine for ASP.NET Core 7 (3.1 and above)
+# Blog engine for ASP.NET Core 9

-A full-featured yet simple blog engine built on ASP.NET Core 7 (3.1 and above).
+A full-featured yet simple blog engine built on ASP.NET Core 9.

 Please be aware that [Mads is taking pull requests, but is not actively working on it](https://github.com/madskristensen/Miniblog.Core/issues/159#issuecomment-765629584).